 Ask around and see if anyone knows or works at a company that's hiring.
-Typical jobs for college students include office assistant, mail clerk, filing, data entry.
-Factories may employ students to help with simple maintenance, delivery or basic clean-up.
+Typical jobs for college students include office assistant, mail clerk, filing, and data entry.
+Factories may employ students to help with simple maintenance, delivery, or basic clean-up.

 Online Job Listings

 Your student should utilize online job listings when searching for a summer job.
 Here are a few:

 The following jobs are traditional go-tos for college students looking for summer work:

 Waitstaff: Servers can earn significant tips if working for the right restaurant.